Tucker29/hello-world/English_1.md

 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2018.12.31
+cogs:
+projection:
+depreciation:
+EBIT: earnings before interest and taxes.
+Margin: deposit an amount of money with a broker as an security for (an account or transanction.)
+pertain: be approriate, be relevant, be applicable.
+weather the storm:  读过难关.
+herd mentality:    herd:
+delirious:
+nickel: a five-cent coin.